DIY Pineapple Mason Jar Gift Idea

 3. Yellow spray paint

-5. Black marker or paint pen: The original blog I read used a black paint pen.
-I used a black Sharpie, and it worked fine.
-It started running out of ink halfway through, so I switched to a dry erase marker…also fine.
+5. Black marker: I used a black Sharpie to draw the lines on the mason jar, and it worked great!
+It started running out of ink halfway through, so I switched to a dry erase marker, which also worked well.

 6. Candy: You can use any candy, but I chose Starbursts because I needed some pink Starbursts for another project I’m working on.
 It’s safe to say I bought way too many, and I still have about 1/3 of the bag left.